immutant/immutant/docs/guides/messaging.md

   Message object.
 This means you need to get the raw message (by passing `:decode? false` to `listen`).

-* `:transacted` - when active, `.commit` is called on the context automatically if the handler function completes successfully.
+* `:transacted` - *the default for listeners!* when active, `.commit` is called on the context automatically if the handler function completes successfully.
 If it throws an exception, `.rollback` is called on the context.
 Any messaging operations that take a context will use the context that is active for the listener itself (if not passed one explicitly).
-This means that any messaging operations within the handler function are also transacted.
-This is the default mode for listeners.
+This means that any messaging operations within the handler function *become participants in the listener's transaction*, by default.
+This can lead to deadlock when a transacted handler calls `publish` or `request` since those calls can't complete until the handler completes.
+In such a case, either set `:mode` to `:auto-ack` or use distributed transactions.

 If you need to use distributed transactions (XA) within a listener function, you are responsible for demarcating the transaction.
 See the